 Seventy percent of Hispanic entrepreneurs say they have refined their hiring and recruiting approach to better compete in this ultra-competitive job market (vs. 55 percent of non-Hispanic business owners), including:

-For a complete, in-depth look at the insights of the nation’s Hispanic small business owners, read the full Spanish). (also available in
+For a complete, in-depth look at the insights of the nation’s Hispanic small business owners, read the full 2019 Bank of America Hispanic Small Business Owner Spotlight.

 GfK Social and Strategic Research conducted the Bank of America Hispanic Business Owner Spotlight survey between August 30 and October 16, 2018 using a pre-recruited online sample of Hispanic and Non-Hispanic small business owners.
 GfK contacted a national sample of 1,067 small business owners in the United States with annual revenue between $100,000 and $4,999,999 and employing between two and 99 employees, as well as 303 interviews among Hispanic small business owners.
 The final results were weighted to national benchmark standards for size, revenue, and region, and, for the Hispanic augment, whether the respondents were primarily English-speaking or Spanish-speaking.